 In addition to receiving cash contributions, the Central Office receives in-kind contributions from various donors.
-It is the policy of the Central Office to record the fair value of certain in-kind donations as an expense in its financial statements, unless the contributed items meet the criteria to be capitalized.
+It is the policy of the Central Office to record the fair value of certain in-kind donations as an expense in its financial statements unless the contributed items meet the criteria to be capitalized.
 Contribution revenue is recorded by the same amount.
-For the year ended June 30, 2020, \$900,000 was received from in-kind contributions in the form of property and was therefore capitalized.
+For the year ended June 30, 2021, no in-kind contributions were received by the Central Office which required capitalization.